 Theth, Albania

-A tiny village lost in the Albanian Alps is somewhat overlooked but definitely worth attention if you look for fresh hiking routes combined with excellent views and traditional Albanian architecture, including tower houses.
-Be sure to visit Valbona Valley National Park, where most of the natural beauty is still left untouched.
+A tiny village lost in the Albanian Alps is somewhat overlooked but definitely worth a visit if you're looking for fresh hiking routes, excellent views, and traditional Albanian architecture, including tower houses.
+Make sure to visit Valbona Valley National Park, where most of its natural beauty remains untouched.

 Cantabria, Spain